Himan13799/FMEA-Z-numbers-Fuzzy-DBSCAN/README.md

 # FMEA-Z-numbers-Fuzzy-DBSCAN
-Python notebook of the code
+-Python notebook of the code
-REPORT
+-REPORT